UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-histogram/README.md

 ### Baseline Implementation

-CPU and GPU has been used as baselines.
+CPU and GPU have been used as baselines.

 #### CPU